7 things you can do with PHP 7

 For instance, old style constructors from PHP 4 will now cause E_DEPRECATED errors.
 Another big change is that the MySQL library from 5.5 has been replaced with new options.
 Visit PHP.net for a full overview of deprecated features.

 Migrating to PHP 7 from 5.6 or another previous version is simple, but there are a few basic steps you can take to ensure the process goes smoothly.
 For example, it’s a good idea to update your software across the board at the same time as PHP.
 By running the latest versions of PHP-related software, e.g. your CMS, you can minimise potential issues and take full advantage of everything PHP 7 has to offer.
 Testing your sites with PHP 7 before going live is also recommended.

 Another key consideration is the platform you use for your projects.
 If you want to run PHP 7, you’ll need a hosting provider that supports it, and not all of them do.
 Fasthosts offers full support for PHP 7 as well as 5.6, and we always aim to provide the latest features and innovations for our customers.
 The Fasthosts Cluster platform is especially suited to running PHP 7, with a range of hosting plans to choose from.

 What happened to number six?
 Good question.
-PHP 7 is the first major release since PHP 5 back in 2004, with development of PHP 6 abandoned in 2010.
+PHP 7 is the first major release since PHP 5 back in 2004, with development of PHP 6 abandoned in 2010 due to numerous delays and performance problems.
 But don’t mourn PHP 6 too much, all the good stuff was backported into 5.3 and 5.4.
 And now, based on the PHPNG (PHP Next-Gen) project in the works since 2014, PHP 7 has arrived.